kyungjae-lee/rtos-from-scratch/README.md

 * To extend a basic Round-Robin scheduling algorithm to cooperative algorithm, allow tasks to yield execution if they completed their job earlier in the assigned time qunta.
 * Naked function contains pure assembly code.
 The compiler does not generate prologue (disabling interrupts and pushing r4-r11 onto stask) and epilogue (enabling interrupts and popping r4-r11) for naked functions.
+* Clock gating mechanism:

+  * In many modern MCUs, clock access to the peripherals are OFF by default.
+To use a peripheral, you need to enable the clock for that peripheral.
+(This is a design decision to save power consumption of MCUs.)